ianmackers99/capstone/README.md

 •	Tensorflow, Keras or Pytorch because I don’t think they’ll cope well with our small dataset

--- Technical Approach --

-I’ve used Bayesian Optimisation by implementing the Scikit Learn Gaussian Process library with a ConstantKernel and either an Upper Control Bound (UCB) or Expected Improvement (EI) acquisition function.
-I’ve considered other complementary methods such as logical regression and Support Vector Machines but don’t feel the benefit they might offer merits the additional complexity or investigation at present.

-For week 1, I wasn’t sure what to expect so used a conservative, exploratory approach for all functions

-For week 2, I realised my model wasn’t exploring sufficiently.
-So, I increased the Kappa value of my UCB acquisition function for all target functions except F1 and F2.
-I overrode my model and manually selected sample points for F1 and F2 after visualising the plot.
-Neither of the results I chose manually yielded an improvement but several of my other queries did.

-For week 3, I decided to conduct an experiment and use an Expected Improvement acquisition function for all target functions to get a better understanding of how it performs relative to UCB.
-It made gains in three out of eight functions.

 -- Documents Referenced --